dart-lang/sdk/pkg/kernel/binary.md

 type Library {
   Byte flags (isExternal);
   StringReference name;
-  // A URI with the dart, package, or file scheme.
-For file URIs, the path
+  // A URI from which the library was created.
+The URI has the dart, package,
+  // file, or app scheme.
+For file URIs, the path is an absolute path to the
-  // is an absolute path to the .dart file from which the library was created.
+  // .dart file from which the library was created.
+For app URIs, the path is
+  // relative to an application root that was specified when the binary was
+  // generated.
   StringReference importUri;
   // An absolute path URI to the .dart file from which the library was created.
   UriReference fileUri;